Welcome to today's edition of the Rush 24-7 podcast.

 In order to get the Puerto Rican vote for Mrs. Clinton, her husband thought he had to pardon 16 Puerto Rican terrorists.

-That is classic, classic pandering, and it's also uh big-time contempt and uh and condescension.
+That is classic, classic pandering, and it's also Big time contempt and condescension.

-Now, I mean, it'd been great if the president issued a pardon.
+Now, I mean, it'd have been great if the president issued a pardon.

-Uh you know, if this conviction stands, he's going to be disbarred, he's going to be prohibited from a variety of rights, including voting, as uh felons can't vote in many states, trying to fix that here in Florida, of course.
+He's going to be prohibited from a variety of rights, including voting, as felons can't vote in many states, trying to fix that here in Florida, of course.

-Uh I'd I would have liked to pardon too, but I'm not going to sit around and criticize the president over this because this was uh uh this was something that that this is a big deal.
+I would have liked to pardon too, but I'm not going to sit around and criticize the president over this because this was something that this is a big deal.

 Justice Department should have never brought this case, should have never created this situation.